3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 In December 2025, Hertsmere Borough Council refused planning application 24/1101/OUTEI — a proposal for a large Green Belt housing development south of Potters Bar, known as "PB3".
 One of the grounds for refusal was that the Flood Risk Sequential Test had not been satisfied.

-What this means: Hertsmere recently refused permission for a similar scheme on a site with better flood figures than the golf course, specifically because it couldn't pass the flood test.
+What this means: Hertsmere recently refused permission for a similar scheme on a site with better flood figures than the golf course, specifically because it couldn't pass the sequential test.
 The golf course has worse flood risk than that refused scheme.
-Hertsmere has not explained why the same standard does not apply here.
+Hertsmere needs to explain why the same standard should not apply here.

-These are the planning policies our objections rely on.
+These are the planning policies our objections refer to.

 Green Belt